kessotolo/ConversationalCommerce/frontend/README.md

 - The onboarding wizard guides sellers through business info, KYC, domain, and team invite steps.
 - Admins can review and approve/reject KYC requests at `/admin/monitoring`.
 - All onboarding and KYC actions are logged for analytics and audit.

+## ⚡ Coding Principles

+- For all new frontend features and UI components, **prefer using shadcn/ui primitives**.
+Existing custom UI kit can be maintained for legacy code, but new work should use shadcn/ui for consistency, accessibility, and maintainability.